Note: this is the old guide. If you want the newer version, head over here.

 command above.

-Yup, do as the subheading says.
-You shouldn’t be getting any errors now, and whatever games were installed to your system’s internal storage should now show up in the games list:
+Launch Yuzu.
+No errors should be popping up, and whatever games were installed to your system’s internal storage should now show up in the games list:

 If you have games saved on your SD card, simply insert it into the PC and copy the Nintendo